-Social Engineering attacks involve manipulating the human psychology using various resources like phone calls and social media to trick the employees of certain organizations or individual users into revealing confidential or sensitive information.
-This attack type tends to go unnoticed by the general populace as there is not enough awareness about the methods of infiltration implemented by hackers or a legitimate solution to the problem such as investing in new technology.
+Social Engineering attacks involve manipulating human psychology using various resources like phone calls and social media to trick the employees of certain organizations or individual users into revealing confidential or sensitive information.
+This attack type tends to go unnoticed by the general populace as there is not enough awareness.
+As a result, hackers use various methods of infiltration.
+Thus a legitimate solution to the problem such as investing in new technology is imminent.
 In this article, we will explore the life cycle of social engineering attacks and briefly describe the attack techniques and state safety measures against these attacks.

 Popular techniques that social engineers commonly use to target their victims:

 Phishing: As one of the most popular types of social engineering, phishing uses emails and text messages disguised as a licit organisation.
-Attackers try to trick users into opening malicious links or opening files that contain malware by creating a sense of urgency or fear in a naive computer user.
+Attackers try to trick users into opening malicious links or opening files.
+These contain malware and create a sense of urgency or fear in a naive computer user.

-Scareware: Also referred to as deception software, target users are tricked into thinking that their device is affected with malware.
-They are bombarded with bogus threats and alerts about the safety of their device and prompt them to install certain software which has no real benefit or is malware itself.
+Scareware: Also referred to as deception software, target users are tricked into thinking that their device is affected by malware.
+They are bombarded with bogus threats and alerts about the safety of their device.
+This prompts them to install certain software which has no real benefit or is malware itself.

-Quid pro quo: Here, an attacker promises certain benefits in exchange of user information or assistance.
+Quid pro quo: Here, an attacker promises certain benefits in exchange for user information or assistance.
 They may pose as IT service people and pretend to provide quality service to their systems while actually doing the opposite.
-This social engineering method is very similar to baiting, the only difference being that baiting promises goods while quid pro quo provides services.
+This social engineering method is very similar to baiting.
+The only difference being that baiting promises goods while quid pro quo provides services.

-Organisations must do their part in safeguarding themselves and thwarting social engineering attacks by identifying which employees are prone to this attack and providing security awareness training.
+Organisations must do their part in safeguarding themselves and thwarting social engineering attacks.
+They must identify which employees are prone to this attack and provide them security awareness training.

-Social Engineers employ various methods to fool naive users, however, in hindsight, creating awareness about digital social engineering will create alert individuals who can protect themselves against most of these cyber attacks occurring in this day and age.
+Social Engineers employ various methods to fool naive users.
+However, in hindsight, creating awareness about digital social engineering is necessary.
+This will create alert individuals who can protect themselves against most of these cyber attacks occurring in this day and age.